Here is a break down of the five month program:

 We choose to live according to HIS will by focusing on these Biblical principles:

 This five month program is designed for Slavic-American young adults.
-The vision is to teach fundamental biblical knowledge and inspire students take part in missionary work.
+The mission is to teach fundamental biblical knowledge and inspire students take part in missionary work.
 SMBS was established in 2005 and was a catalyst for all the programs and schools under SMBS Ministries.

 This is the longest, most comprehensive full-time program in the United States among Slavic people that unites students from numerous churches, states, and countries.